There is No Need to Panic

 Make a plan, Stan!
 Before the school year starts, talk to your parents about how you want your high school years to go.
 Do you want a strict routine to stay on track?
 Or do you want to work when you feel like it?
 These questions create a dialogue where you are clear about your expectations for the year.
 Don’t forget to listen to their expectations as well.
 It’s important that you and them are prepared and ready to go with the same mindset.

 Know your state requirements.
 Also, make sure to check out your state homeschooling requirements.
 Bridgeway Academy has a list on our website for information on what each state asks for.
 Did you know Florida requires you to submit an annual education evaluation to the county’s superintendent?
+(Learn more about homeschooling in Florida.)
 Or that North Dakota asks you to keep a record of the number of days schooled?
 The requirements sound difficult but they’re manageable if you know what’s expected.
 We suggest to keep a binder of all paperwork so you stay organized through all 4 years.

 Follow a schedule.
 Yes, this is college prep time.
 No, there is nothing scary about this.
 Even though this is so important, we’ve made it easier on your brain.
 Check out our checklists (no pun intended) for college prep lists.